spring-projects/spring-integration-aws/README.md

 ````

 This channel adapter can be configured with the `DynamoDbMetadataStore` mentioned above to track sequence checkpoints for shards in the cloud environment when we have several instances of our Kinesis application.
-By default this adapter uses `DeserializingConverter` to convert `byte[]` from the `Record` data.
+By default, this adapter uses `DeserializingConverter` to convert `byte[]` from the `Record` data.
 Can be specified as `null` with meaning no conversion and the target `Message` is sent with the `byte[]` payload.

 Additional headers like `AwsHeaders.RECEIVED_STREAM`, `AwsHeaders.SHARD`, `AwsHeaders.RECEIVED_PARTITION_KEY` and `AwsHeaders.RECEIVED_SEQUENCE_NUMBER` are populated to the message for downstream logic.
-When `CheckpointMode.manual` is used the `Checkpointer` instance is populated to the `AwsHeaders.CHECKPOINTER` header for acknowledgment in the downstream logic manually.
+When `CheckpointMode.manual` is used the `Checkpointer` instance is populated to the `AwsHeaders.CHECKPOINTER` header for an acknowledgment in the downstream logic manually.

 The `KinesisMessageDrivenChannelAdapter` ca be configured with the `ListenerMode` `record` or `batch` to process records one by one or send the whole just polled batch of records.
 If `Converter` is configured to `null`, the entire `List<Record>` is sent as a payload.
-Otherwise a list of converted `Record.getData().array()` is wrapped to the payload of message to send.
+Otherwise, a list of converted `Record.getData().array()` is wrapped to the payload of message to send.
 In this case the `AwsHeaders.RECEIVED_PARTITION_KEY` and `AwsHeaders.RECEIVED_SEQUENCE_NUMBER` headers contains values as a `List<String>` of partition keys and sequence numbers of converted records respectively.

 The consumer group is included to the metadata store `key`.